pmarquees/cursive/AI_EXAMPLES.md

 # 🤖 AI Code Editor Examples

-Your Baby Cursor IDE now has **AI file editing capabilities**!
+Your Cursive IDE now has **AI file editing capabilities**!
 The AI can automatically create, modify, and manage files when you ask it to.
 Here are some examples:

 ## 🎮 **Example 1: Create a Tic Tac Toe Game**